jdeolive/suite-old/docs/usermanual/source/installation/windows/index.rst

 Upgrade
 -------

+.. warning:: Due to data directory upgrades, we recommend against an in-place upgrade when upgrading from versions **prior to 2.4.2**.
+To get the latest version, please back up your data, uninstall, manually remove your data directory, then reinstall the new version.
+Your data directory is located here:  ``%USERPROFILE%\.opengeo\``  Please delete this directory before upgrading.

 You can upgrade from a previous version of the OpenGeo Suite, and your settings and data will be preserved.
 To do this, follow the regular installation procedure, and if a previous version is detected, a notice will display saying so.

    .. figure:: img/upgrade.png